In The Olden Days

 Potatoes

-When we finally arrived home, the flickering light from the windows welcomed us.
-The aroma of a simple yet nourishing meal enveloped us as we stepped through the door.
-We were greeted by our mother's warm embrace, her eyes reflecting a blend of fatigue and pride.
-We had endured another day, another battle against the biting cold.
+Finally arriving home, we were greeted by the flickering light from the windows and the aroma of a simple yet nourishing meal of porridge.
+Our mother's warm embrace welcomed us, her eyes reflecting both fatigue and pride.
+We had endured another day, another battle against the biting cold - a testament to our collective strength in the face of adversity.

 -